 The menu system utilizes icons to represent each selection.
 The current selected menu is displayed as a reversed image with a text description shown at the top of the display.
-Menus can be entered by selecting the the desired icon (highlights) using the arrow soft
+Menus can be entered by selecting the the desired icon (highlights) using the arrow soft keys and touching the osoft key.

-The Home Screen icon \clubsuit at the bottom of each screen returns to the Home Screen when selected.
-The Previous Screen icon \clubsuit at the bottom of each screen returns to the previous screen when selected.
+The Home Screen icon \spadesuit at the bottom of each screen returns to the Home Screen when selected.
+The Previous Screen icon \frown at the bottom of each screen returns to the previous screen when selected.